ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 <br>

 🔔 Incorrect permissions are such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #15.
 It is [CWE-732](https://cwe.mitre.org/data/definitions/732.html) (*Incorrect Permission Assignment for Critical Resource*).
+Incorrect permissions are especially bad if the *default* permissions are insecure; that special case is [CWE-276](https://cwe.mitre.org/data/definitions/276.html) (*Incorrect Default Permissions*).

 #### Examples of Least Privilege